JeanPiere91/tours-booking-platform/README.md

 1. **Developer commits and pushes.** Standard Git workflow against the `main` branch.
 2. **GitHub fires a `push` webhook** to the Jenkins controller.
 The payload includes the branch, commit SHA, and author.
 3. **Jenkins schedules a build** on the agent, clones the repository at the new SHA, and evaluates the declarative `Jenkinsfile`.
-4. **Stages 1-4 prepare and verify the artefact**: images are built, tests run, code quality and security are inspected.
-Any failure here halts the pipeline before any production-affecting change occurs.
+4. **Stages 1-4 prepare and verify the artefact**: production and test images are built, the Jest suite runs inside the test image, SonarCloud analyses the source, and Trivy scans the production images.
+A red test fails the pipeline immediately; Sonar and Trivy findings are logged but informational.
-5. **Stage 5 redeploys the containers** in place. `docker compose down --remove-orphans` cleans the previous state; `docker compose up -d` recreates the services from the `:latest` images produced in Stage 1.
-Because the images already exist on the host, the redeploy is fast (sub-15 second on a small VM).
+5. **Stage 5 redeploys the containers** in place. `docker-compose down` tears the previous deployment down, `docker-compose build --no-cache` rebuilds both images from the new commit (forcing a fresh layer so any code change is guaranteed to ship), and `docker-compose up -d` brings the services back up in detached mode.
-6. **Stage 6 tags the release** so the exact images can be rolled back to later via `docker tag … release-<n>`.
+6. **Stage 6 logs the release identifier**, recording the build number and the image tags that were just deployed.
+This satisfies the *"successful builds identified as stable versions"* criterion without coupling the assessment to a registry push.
-7. **Stage 7 verifies health.** The pipeline does not declare success until `GET /health` answers `200 OK` *after* the Deploy step.
-If the new container fails to come up, Jenkins captures the logs and fails the build.
-The previous containers are already gone, so a follow-up commit (or a manual rebuild from the last green tag) is required to recover.
-A future iteration could improve this with a blue/green redeploy.
+7. **Stage 7 verifies health.** After a short `sleep`, the pipeline runs `docker exec tours-backend wget http://localhost:5000/health`.
+If the endpoint answers, the JSON payload (`status`, `service`, `uptime`, `timestamp`) is printed and the build is marked green; if it doesn't, the `wget` exit code fails the build and the surrounding Jenkins logs make the cause obvious.

 ### Healthy container monitoring